Vitamin E alpha-Tocopherol; Vitamin E gamma-Tocopherol

 Grossly hemolyzed

-Received in serum separator tube or red-top tube (no gel) collection tube
+Received in serum separator tube on the gel

 Plasma